nafiulhasanhamim/Tution_App_Frontend/README.md

 ## Description

 The Tuition Media Platform is a web application developed to facilitate the connection between tutors and guardians for tuition opportunities.
-It leverages React, Redux Toolkit (RTK), Express.js, and PostgreSQL to create a robust and secure platform with features such as dual authentication, tutor verification workflow, guardian tuition postings, and more.
+It leverages React, Redux Toolkit (RTK), Express.js, and PostgreSQL to create a robust and secure platform with features such as dual authentication, tutor verification workflow, guardian tuition postings, and more.This repository contains client side code only

 ## Features